 I made some Middle Eastern Tabouleh Salad today and wanted a bit of hummus to go along with it.
 Being made from basically chickpeas, this is far from a low-carbers “safe” food to eat.
-But I recently I saw on another WordPress blog (Cavewomancafe) that cauliflower can be used to make hummus, so I decided to take my recipe of many years and try it.
+But I recently I saw on another WordPress blog Cavewoman Cafe that cauliflower can be used to make hummus, so I pulled out my hummus recipe of many years and tried it.

 So I whipped up a batch of my regular hummus recipe, subbing cauliflower for chick peas, guessing how much chickpea flour to put in the mix.
 Man, this came out not just good, it was to die for!
 I honestly couldn’t really tell it apart from the carb-laden variety made with all chickpeas!
 This recipe is not suitable until the legumes rung of the OWL ladder.
 The bread sticks pictured are made from 1 slice of this bread: http://low-carb-news.blogspot.com/2011/04/foccacia-bread-gf.html

-NOTE: This is not so great leftover (cauliflower taste comes through much stronger on day 2.
+NOTE: This is not so great leftover.
+The cauliflower taste comes through much stronger on day 2.
 So only make up as much as you think will be consumed completely the day it is made.

 Visit the LOW CARBING AMONG FRIENDS Facebook page to see many more delicious recipes that can be yours in their latest cookbook series.
 International author Jennifer Eloff and friends have collaborated to bring you some of their very best low-carb and gluten-free kitchen creations.
 The books are available individually or as a 5-volume set from Amazon or here.

 DISCLAIMER: I do not receive remuneration for this book promotion or for the inclusion of my recipes therein.
 I do so because they are GREAT cooks and I know you’ll want to add these books to your low-carb “toolbox”.

 16 oz. cauliflower